Federal Direct PLUS Loans for Graduate Students

 - PLUS loans have a standard ten-year repayment period, and a minimum monthly payment of $50.

-- Borrowers may select other repayment options, such as income-derived payment plans, once they are no longer in school.
+- Borrowers may select other repayment options, such as income-driven payment plans, once they are no longer in

 The Federal Graduate PLUS Loan Application Process